MarcoDiFrancesco/AutologinUnitn/README.md

 # Autologin Unitn

-Avoid clicking contuously the Login buttons in unitn website.
+Avoid contuously clicking login buttons in unitn website.

-Just to be clear if it isn't obvious enogh from the code: this extension **does not gather any data in any way**.
+*Just to be clear if it isn't obvious enogh from the code: this extension **does not gather any data in any way**.*

 ## Example